Master of Psychology

 Learning and teaching

-You'll be assisted to undertake 2 external practicums (minimum of 40 days and 60 days, respectively) in agencies like hospitals, clinics and other health facilities.
+In addition, you’ll be required to undertake two practicum placements off campus in supervised psychological practice. minimum of 40 days and 60 days, respectively) in agencies like hospitals, clinics and other health facilities.

 Casework courses and field placements comprise a minimum of 132 days of practicum experience.
 You'll also do a supervised research thesis.